ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Tho late Thomas H. Denton thus re­
+ferred to the influence of his mother.
+and the part which her .teachings had in
+forming Ins sturdy character:
 &quot;My mother aeked iue never to &#x27; use
 tobacco, and I have never touched it
 from that to the present day; she asked